nodejitsu/nexpect/README.md

 Adds a write line to `context.process.stdin` to the `context.queue` for the current chain.

+### function sendEof ()

+Close child's stdin stream, let the child know there are no more data coming.

+This is useful for testing apps that are using inquirer, as `inquirer.prompt()` calls `stdin.resume()` at some point, which causes the app to block on input when the input stream is a pipe.

 ### function run (callback)

 * callback {function} Called when child process closes, with arguments